IgG4-related disease: neurologic manifestations

 John J Halperin MD

-Dr. Halperin of Overlook Medical Center and Sidney Kimmel Medical College of Thomas Jefferson University has stock ownership in Merck, Abbott, Abbvie, and Johnson & Johnson.See Profile
+Dr. Halperin of Overlook Medical Center and Sidney Kimmel Medical College of Thomas Jefferson University has stock ownership in Merck, Abbott, Abbvie, and Johnson & Johnson and has received consultant honorariums from Pfizer.See Profile

 Nearly 3,000 illustrations, including video clips of neurologic disorders.